-DeZeeuw, who owns experience in four top Division I athletic training rooms, oversees the sports medicine program for all 16 varsity sports at CSU in an effort to maintain the health and well-being of every Rams student-athlete, DeZeeuw manages all aspects of the Sports Medicine program including an athletic training staff of six full-time assistant and four graduate assistant athletic trainers.
+DeZeeuw, who owns experience in four top Division I athletic training rooms, oversees the sports performance program for all 16 varsity sports at CSU.
+In an effort to maintain the health and well-being of every Rams student-athlete, DeZeeuw manages all aspects of the Sports Medicine program including an athletic training staff of six full-time assistant and four graduate assistant athletic trainers.
 Additionally, DeZeeuw supervises strength and conditioning, sports nutrition, and mental health services within the Department of Athletics to coordinate all aspects of student-athlete wellness.

 He is a certified athletic trainer and a member of the National Athletic Trainers Association.

 A native of Hawarden, Iowa, DeZeeuw graduated from West Sioux High School in Hawarden.

 He and his wife, Elaine, reside in Fort Collins with their two children, Nadia and Elliot.